JamesIsAwkward/Z80-Project/README.md

 PC16550DN/NOPB - UART<br>

-## Compiling Software
+## Old compiling and EEPROM writing process (Old process)
-As of right now I have a really crappy 7 stage process to write my software to my z80 machine.<br>
+As of right now I have a really tedious 7 stage process to write my software to my z80 machine.<br>
-I'm working on a bash script that will hopefully replace steps 3, 4, and 5.<br>

 Stage 1: Write the code.
 I use Notepad++<br>
 Stage 2: Copy code to my Debian machine<br>